Hans Gustav Röhr: Röhr Auto AG

 The alternative was to produce the car himself.
 Somehow Röhr persuaded Hugo Greffenius (1876–1954), the principal shareholder in MIAG, to support his plans.
 Backed by the deep pockets of his new investor, including an immediate cash injection of 500,000 Marks, on 30 October 1926 a new company, Röhr Auto AG, was established.
 Further funding came from Hirsch & Co., a Frankfurt bank.
 That same year the new company took over the site hitherto occupied by the insolvent Falcon Automobile Factory in Ober-Ramstadt (near Darmstadt).

 It quickly became apparent that the factory space at the Ober-Ramstadt was not suitable for high volume production, so Röhr sent his chief construction engineer Joseph Dauben back to the drawing board to adapt their existing prototype as an eight-cylinder car that could be produced in relatively small quantities.
 The result was the Röhr 8.
 The design reflected the experience gained from the prototype vehicles already built, and featured light weight construction using an underslung chassis frame formed from sheet steel.
 It had, in consequence, an unusually low centre of gravity by the standards of the time.
 The independent suspension at both ends of the car was also innovative as was the rack and pinion steering.
 The Röhr 8/40 was much admired for unparalleled driving qualities.
 One more recent source refers to its "stunning roadability".
 Deliveries began during the middle part of 1927.
 Along with the excellent driving characteristics, the car won plaudits for its exceptionally smooth and well-balanced engine.
-Nevertheless, the eight cylinders had only a combined capacity of 1,980 cc; with a claimed output of just 40 horsepower, the first Röhr 8 was short of power.
+Nevertheless, the eight cylinders had only a combined capacity of 1,980 cc; with a claimed output of just 40 PS, the first Röhr 8 was short of power.
 During 1927 and 1928 fewer than 100 were produced.